Advocacy involves working for our clients to enforce their legal rights. P&A advocates for both individual clients and for groups of individuals.

 Currently P&A is involved in several systemic advocacy lawsuits affecting the rights of people with disabilities:

-SC DEPARTMENT OF CORRECTIONS: In 2005, P&A and three individuals sued the SC Department of Corrections on behalf of all inmates with mental illness.
-The Nelson Mullins law firm is representing P&A and the individuals pro bono (without charge).
-The trial was held in 2012 and additional hearings were held.
-On January 8, 2014, the judge ruled that the SCDC mental health program is “inherently flawed and systemically deficient in all major areas,” and prison officials should address the constitutional deficiencies and provide more humane treatment of prison inmates with serious mental health illnesses.
+SC DEPARTMENT OF CORRECTIONS: In 2005, P&A and three individuals sued the SC Department of Corrections on behalf of all inmates with serious mental illness.
+In 2014 then Circuit Court Judge Michael Baxley ruled that the SCDC mental health program is “inherently flawed and systemically deficient in all major areas,” and ordered prison officials to reform the system to provide more humane treatment of prison inmates with serious mental illness.
 Order Granting Judgment in Favor of Plaintiffs.
-The SC Department of Corrections filed an appeal but agreed to mediation in an attempt to resolve issues.
-On May 31, 2016, the parties reached a settlement and submitted it for approval to the SC Supreme Court.
+SCDC appealed, but also agreed to mediation in an attempt to resolve issues.
+In 2016 the parties agreed to a multi-year plan to improve mental health services at SCDC.
 Settlement Agreement May 31, 2016.
-On June 15, 2016, the Supreme Court sent the Settlement Agreement and Notice to a circuit court for review.
-For additional information www.mentalhealth4inmates.org.
+The Circuit Court has now approved the settlement and final approval is pending before the SC Supreme Court.
+The Nelson Mullins law firm represents P&A and the class pro bono.
+For additional information see www.mentalhealth4inmates.org.

 SC DEPARTMENT OF DISABILITIES AND SPECIAL NEEDS (medical care records): In 2010, P&A sued the SC Department of Disabilities and Special Needs (DDSN) for refusing to allow P&A to carry out its duty to inspect group homes where individuals with developmental disabilities live.
 To insure that medications are being administered safely, P&A needs to see records.
 DDSN has instructed the homes not to share those records.
 The case went to trial on October 3, 2012.
 In November 2012 the judge ruled against P&A. P&A filed a Motion for Reconsideration and Defendants filed their response to this motion in January 2013.
 In July 2014, the judge indicated he intended to deny P&A’s Motion.
 The judge’s written decision was issued December 4, 2014.
 P&A appealed to the SC Court of Appeals and a hearing was held April 19, 2016; on June 8, 2016, the Court denied P&A’s appeal.
 On September 21, 2016, P&A Requested review by the SC Supreme Court.
 To read the legal complaint see: COMPLAINT- DDSN Records.
 To read the opinion of the Court of Appeals see: COURT OF APPEALS DECISION 6-8-16.